adubrightkwartengsnr/India_Startup_Analysis_2018-2021/README.md

 # Indian_Start_Up_Analysis

 This is repo contains all the materials for sprint 1 (Data Analysis project) of the Azubi Africa Data Analytics Program.
+Exploring the the Indian Startup Ecosystem: A Data Driven Analysis of Funding Trends and Industry Sectors

 ## Project Objective